-Choosing the Right Influencers: 9 Metrics You Should Consider
+Choosing Brand Influencers: 9 Metrics You Should Consider

-Influencer marketing has evolved so rapidly and has permanently shifted how we do social media marketing so much that it is not just a ‘nice to have’ strategy anymore.
-That said, this tactic and choosing the right influencer has become a critical aspect of your brand’s overall marketing efforts.
+Influencer marketing has evolved so rapidly and has permanently shifted how we do social media marketing.
+Now, it is not just “nice to have” a strategy anymore but an important bridge for connecting your brands with customers.

 Metrics that matter in choosing an influencer

 - Comments-to-Likes Ratio

 - Entertainment Value

 It’s important to track your influencer’s audience demographics to ensure that their audience mirrors the demographics of your target market.
 It helps you avoid wasting time, effort, and money on targeting consumers who are unlikely to become your consumers.
 Audience demographics include gender, age, lifestyle, location, education level, value, income level, and interest.

 2. Engagement Ratio

 Engagement is a form of interaction between the influencer’s post and their followers.
 The interaction is in the form of comments, likes, and video views.
 Consider the percentage of the audience that interacts with the influencer.

 This percentage can vary depending on the niche of their content.
 For example, an engagement percentage of 3% may be considered good for fashion influencers, but the same percentage may not be good enough for fitness influencers.